Best camera with GPS: geotag photos and videos with these GPS cameras

-With the best cameras with GPS, you can record the exact location of where your images were taken.
-This information gets baked into the EXIF data, giving you a precise record of your movements, which can be invaluable for all sorts of applications.
-It can be a way to monitor promising wildlife locations, or just to provide a fun record of your travels.
+The best cameras with GPS allow you to record the exact locations of where your images were taken.
+Using a built-in GPS module, these cameras will bake the location information into the EXIF data, giving you a precise record of your movements.
+This can be invaluable for all sorts of applications, whether to monitor wildlife locations, or just to provide a fun record of your travels.

 The Editor of Digital Camera World, James has 21 years experience as a journalist and started working in the photographic industry in 2014.
 As one of DCW's principal testers, he has a thorough and detailed knowledge of the cameras selected for this guide.